ohata-toast/Network-VPC/en/console-guide.md

     ![ig-004](http://static.toastoven.net/prod_vpc/ConsoleGuide/ig_planned_migration_guide-en-004.png)

 The Internet gateway becomes inoperable while restarting is underway.
-Unless restarting Internet gateway is normally completed, it shall be automatically reported to the administrator, and you'll be contacted by TOAST.
+Unless restarting Internet gateway is normally completed, it shall be automatically reported to the administrator, and you'll be contacted by NHN Cloud.

 ## NAT gateway